Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Abstract

-Forces transmitted by bones are routinely studied in human biomechanics, but it is challenging to measure them non-invasively, especially outside of the laboratory setting.
-We introduce a technique for non-invasive, \emph{in vivo} measurement of tibial compression force using flexural waves propagating in the tibia.
-Modeling the tibia as an axially compressed Euler-Bernoulli beam, we show that tibial flexural waves have load-dependent frequency spectra.
-Specifically, under physiological conditions, peak locations in the acceleration amplitude spectrum shift linearly with the compression force on the tibia, and may be used as proxy force measure.
-We test the validity of this technique using a proof-of-principle wearable system that generates flexural waves via a skin-mounted mechanical transducer and measures the spectra of these waves using a skin-mounted accelerometer.
-In agreement with beam theory, data from three participants demonstrate linear relationships between tibial compression force and peak frequency location with Pearson correlation coefficients $r=0.88$--$0.97$ for medial-lateral swaying and $r=0.88$--$0.95$ for walking trials.
-Our flexural wave-based technique could give rise to a new class of wearable sensors for non-invasive physiological load monitoring and measurement, impacting research in human locomotion, sports medicine, and prosthetic design.}
+{ Forces transmitted by bones are routinely studied in human biomechanics, but it is challenging to measure them non-invasively, especially outside of laboratory settings.
+We introduce a technique for non-invasive, \emph{in vivo} measurement of tibial compressive force using flexural waves propagating in the tibia.
+Modelling the tibia as an axially compressed Euler-Bernoulli beam, we show that tibial flexural waves have load-dependent frequency spectra.
+Specifically, under physiological conditions, peak locations in the wave acceleration spectra vary linearly with the compressive force on the tibia and may be used as proxies for the compressive force.
+We test the validity of this technique using a proof-of-concept wearable system that generates flexural waves via a skin-mounted mechanical transducer and measures the spectra of these waves using a skin-mounted accelerometer.
+In agreement with beam theory, data from 9 participants demonstrate linear relationships between tibial compressive force and spectral peak location, with Pearson correlation coefficients $r=0.82 - 0.99$ (mean $r=0.93$) for medial-lateral swaying and $r=0.81 - 0.98$ (mean $r=0.93$) for walking trials.
+This flexural wave-based technique could give rise to a new class of wearable sensors for non-invasive physiological bone load monitoring and measurement, impacting research in human locomotion and sports medicine.}